Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

 #### Tests User Story
-+ I've decided I don't like my user bio or avatar anymore and want to change them. <!-- Tests update of user information/avatar --> <!-- Tests update from C.R.U.D. -->
++ I've decided I don't like my user bio or avatar anymore and want to change them. <!-- Tests update of user information/avatar -->

 #### Expectation(s):
-1. An account can be logged out and logged back in with a new password.
+1. A Fat Raccoon account can be logged out and logged back in with a new password.
-1. An user account is created and modified.
+1. A user account can be created and modified.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.